pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 Deploying a director takes around 30 minutes.
 Ideally, the user rarely has to upgrade BOSH itself, but an upgrade can be faster than an initial deployment depending on how much has changed.
 The good thing is it doesn't involve any downtime for the deployments, meaning services are not disrupted.

+## CFCR architecture

+{{< responsive-figure src="/images/cfcr-architecture.png" alt="CFCR architecture diagram" class="center" >}}

+The Kubernetes cluster we're going to deploy today consists of the master and three worker nodes.
+Colocated on our master will be our etcd process as well as the core collection of Kubernetes system components.
+We'll set up a subnet dedicated to this cluster and use a load balancer to enable access to the master from the outside world.
+Even though the whole system is managed by BOSH, you won't need much BOSH experience to get a cluster up and running.

+We'll go into more detail later, let's get things rolling.

 ## GCP Prerequisites

 For this guide we're going to be using GCP.
-(However, the official CFCR docs also describe how to get it working in AWS, vSphere, and OpenStack.)
-Before we get started, here are some prerequestites you'll need from
+The official [CFCR docs](https://docs-cfcr.cfapps.io) also describe how to get it working in AWS, vSphere, and OpenStack.
+Before we get started, here's what we need:

 * A GCP project, in my case this is `cf-sandbox-twong`.
 * APIs enabled: